A history in pictures: the Museum’s Hintze Hall

 In 2017, the Diplodocus cast will be replaced by the real skeleton of a blue whale, suspended from the ceiling.

 The whale was stranded in Wexford Harbour in Ireland in 1891, ten years after the Museum opened.
-It was bought by the Museum and first went on display in the Mammal Hall in 1938, where it is currently suspended above a life-size model of a blue whale.
+It was bought by the Museum and first went on display in the Mammal Hall in 1938, where it was suspended above a life-size model of a blue whale.

 The whale was chosen to reflect the heart of the Museum's research into the rich biodiversity of Earth and a sustainable future, as well as the origins and evolution of life.